vlang/v/doc/docs.md

 	the module name you provided e.g. `mygithubname.mymodule`.

-**Optional:** tag your V module with `vlang` and `vlang-module` on github.com to allow a better search experiance.
+**Optional:** tag your V module with `vlang` and `vlang-module` on github.com to allow for a better search experience.

 ## Type Declarations